nikolap994/recruit_em/README.md

 ## Contributing
 Feel like contributing?
 That's awesome!

-Thanks for showing interest to contribute to AlertIt 💖, you rock!
+Thanks for showing interest to contribute to RecruitEm 💖, you rock!

 There are different ways you can contribute, all of which are valuable:
 - Fork the project